-Lifetime pension 1,797

-Lifetime with 10 year guarantee 1,750

-Lifetime with 15 year guarantee 1,704

-50% of pension amount continues to spouse 1,628

-60% of pension amount continues to spouse 1,597

-75% of pension amount continues to spouse 1,554

-100% of pension continues to spouse 1,487
+Lifetime with 5 year guarantee 1,782 Lifetime with 10 year guarantee 1,750 Lifetime with 15 year guarantee 1,703 50% of pension amount continues to spouse 1,612 60% of pension amount continues to spouse 1,597 67% of pension amount continues to spouse 1,558 75% of pension amount continues to spouse 1,534 100% of pension continues to spouse 1,463

-The table shows how the form of pension you choose will affect the amount you will receive for life, and the amount your spouse or beneficiary will receive, if any.
-The above numbers will change in the future as calculation assumptions are updated in line with current mortality studies and economic conditions.
+The table illustrates how the form of pension you choose will affect the amount you will receive for life, and the amount your spouse or beneficiary will receive, if any.
+The above numbers will change as calculation assumptions are updated in line with current mortality studies and economic conditions.
 In this example, Joe is 60 and his spouse is 57 when he starts his pension.
 If you or your spouse are different ages when you retire or if the calculation assumptions change your pension amounts will be different.
 To learn the actual amount you would receive for each pension form, please contact D.A.
 Townley for a retirement estimate package.

 The Trustees strongly urge you to seek independent financial advice before making any decision regarding your benefit.
-A choice of advisors near you can be found at ouradvisor.ca, the website of the Financial Advisors Association of Canada, or by calling 1-800-563-5822.
+A choice of advisors near you can be found at myadvocis.ca, the website of the Financial Advisors Association of Canada, or by calling 1-877-773-6765.